 The National Student Loan Data System lets you access your federal student aid records and inquire about the status of loans and grants you have already received.

 You may be eligible for free electronic filing of your tax return.
-You can get a copy of your credit report absolutely free (with no fees ever) under a federal law that requires credit reporting companies to give it you.
+You can get a copy of your credit report absolutely free (with no fees ever) under a federal law that requires credit reporting companies to give it to you.
 For personal advice see your financial aid office (many offer financial literacy programs), take a personal finance class, or contact the National Foundation of Credit Counseling to find a reputable counselor near you.